ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 std::cout << ret.view<std::string>()->get();
 ```

-Notice how the semantics don’t feel foreign: creating, binding, and calling are just natural C++ — the only difference is you’re doing it through reflection.
+The semantics don’t feel foreign: creating, binding, and calling are the same ideas you already use in C++ — just expressed through reflection.

-The low surface area of the API makes it easy to remember and adopt — many users find the mental model *“clicks”* right away.
+Because the API surface is small, the mental model is easy to pick up and remember.

 ## Reflection Features